MauroDiNuzzo/nsra-metric/README.md

 \Delta^{(\mathrm{pred})}_g - \Delta^{(\mathrm{pred})}_h \in [-\epsilon, \epsilon] \implies \mathrm{sign}_{\mathrm{pred}}(g,h) = 0
 ```

-The choice of $`\epsilon`$ might depends on measurement noise level, pseudo-bulk averaging, and/or normalization scale.
+The choice of $`\epsilon`$ might depend on measurement noise level, pseudo-bulk averaging, and/or normalization scale.
 In particular, $`\epsilon`$ should approximate the scale of irreducible noise (i.e., noise floor) in $`\Delta`$ calculated in the relevant (linear or log) space.
 Notably, log-space deltas admit a globally meaningful $`\epsilon`$, while linear-space deltas do not unless made relative.

 ### Score definition